Opinion: As a football-obsessed Muslim girl, Bend It Like Beckham changed my life

 Just as I started to get into it, we had to leave.
 I sighed and was visibly frustrated, so my aunt laughed and handed me the DVD case.
 When I eventually watched the film in its entirety later that evening, it felt as though Gurinder Chadha had created the whole film for me.

 Like Jesminder “Jess” Bhamra, I was obsessed with football.
-Every free moment was spent playing the game, and after intense competitive matches at school (I was in the girl’s team and played for the Molesey junior girl’s team) I would kick a ball about with my brothers and older cousins by The Garages to blow off steam.
+Every free moment was spent playing the game, and after intense, competitive matches at school (I played for the Molesey junior girls’ team), I would kick a ball about with my brothers and older cousins by the garages to blow off steam.

 Some of my happiest memories are from that time.
-Although the neighbours complained about the noise, which often led to us being racially profiled and threatened with ASBOs by the police – just for playing footy – The Garages were a safe space for all kinds of people.
+Although the neighbours complained about the noise, which often led to us being racially profiled and threatened with asbos by the police – just for playing footy – the garages were a safe space for all kinds of people.
 We once calmed a groom with pre-wedding jitters, and we even got a visit from Luke Shaw.
-That is the power of football; it is a global unifier, turning strangers quickly into friends.
+That is the power of football: it is a global unifier, turning strangers quickly into friends.

 Bend It Like Beckham became a virtual sanctuary for me.
-I loved how brilliantly it captured this inner conflict – not just about religion and culture, but also what it is to be a woman and having to lead a double life.
-I would watch it so many times over and secretly plot my escape to America, that my mum ended up binning the disc.
+I loved how brilliantly it captured this inner conflict – not just about religion and culture, but also about what it is to be a woman and have to lead a double life.
+I would watch it so many times over, while secretly plotting my escape to America, that my mum ended up binning the disc.
 We are able to laugh about it now, but that’s how worried she was that I would take the unconventional route.

 To keep up to speed with all the latest opinions and comment, sign up to our free weekly Voices Dispatches newsletter by clicking here

-Seeing the likes of Luke Shaw – a guy from my area and who attended a similar school – make it as a professional footballer for my favourite team, I often wondered if me, my brothers and cousins could ever have the same opportunity.
+Seeing the likes of Luke Shaw – a guy from my area who had attended a school like mine – make it as a professional footballer for my favourite team, I often wondered if I, my brothers or my cousins could ever have the same opportunity.

-While the film focuses on how cultural expectations hold Jess back, the reality is most Asian girls and boys will never make it to Premier League football, because of systemic exclusion.
-Without these restrictions, there’s no doubt Jess would have gone on to great things – maybe she could have even gone on to win the Ballon d’Or?
+While the film focuses on the way in which cultural expectations hold Jess back, the reality is that most Asian girls and boys will never make it into Premier League football, because of systemic exclusion.
+Without these restrictions, there’s no doubt that Jess would have gone on to great things – maybe she could even have gone on to win the Ballon d’Or.

 Chadra created a timeless film in Bend It Like Beckham, that got the whole world rooting for the Hounslow Harriets.
 Not only does it illustrate how hilarious our lives are, it has a 10/10 soundtrack and boldly champions themes of queerness and female friendships.
+What’s not to love?

 Register for free to continue reading